microsoft/WhatTheHack/023-AdvancedKubernetes/Student/03-resiliency.md

 - Before disabling the readiness probe, when you refresh the podinfo page, the hostname should rotate through each of the running pods.
 - After disabling the response to the readiness probe, one of the hostnames should no longer be in the rotation
+- After disabling the response to the readiness probe, Use `kubectl` to verify that one pod is no longer in the rotation

+## Optional challenge

+- Get all pods back to a ready state
+- After getting all pods in the ready state, use `kubectl` to verify all pods are ready

 ## Hints